-Witch hazel is a North American shrub that is readily available in pharmacies and some grocery stores, usually in liquid form.
+Witch hazel is a North American shrub that is readily available in pharmacies, some grocery stores, and online, usually in liquid form.

 It is known to stop bleeding externally by applying it to the wound.
 It is important to use distilled witch hazel and to buy it from a reputable source, as the U.S. Food and Drug Association does not regulate complementary medicines.